Seizure of U.S. Currency at Airports in New York

 Ms. Berliner can also help you obtain a copy of any surveillance video at the airport showing the way you were stopped and searched.
 The video surveillance needs to be obtained from the airport authorities immediately.
 Sometimes, a court order is required to preserve the video.

 Fighting a seizure for forfeiture is not a good do-it-yourself project.
 So many people miss a deadline or make another mistake that prevents them from getting the money back.
-An experienced civil asset forfeiture attorney can act quickly to protect your rights.
+An experienced civil asset forfeiture attorney, Rochelle Berliner, can act quickly to protect your rights.

 Call (718) 261-5600.